tigersizer/cluster-test/cluster-test-04Customization.md

 ln -s ~/cluster-test/ops/bin/gogstail ~/bin/gogstail
 ```

 The [github app.ini file](https://github.com/gogs/gogs/blob/main/conf/app.ini) is useful to know what can be configured.
+You only need to define what you are overriding in `~/cluster-test/ops/conf/gogs.ini`

 ### STACK VMs